Be part of the Young Scientist Community

 10. Video Format: Participants should submit their videos in a commonly used video format such as MP4, AVI, or MOV.
 Ensure the video is of good quality and can be easily viewed by the judges and members of the public.

 11. Submission Guidelines: You will be provided with a link to upload your video once your project has qualified and you have completed your confirmation card.
-The deadline is the 15th of December, late submissions may not be included in the portal for the opening of the exhibition.
+The deadline is the 13 December, late submissions may not be included in the portal for the opening of the exhibition.

 A Comprehensive Guide to Sampling as a Method of Collecting Data and Analysing for BTYSTE